knowOne08/attendee/whatsapp-bot/README.md

 ## Support

-For technical issues or feature requests, contact the LaunchLog development team.
+For technical issues or feature requests, contact the Attendee development team.